 Answer: Acadian

-- A monument in Perry, Maine marks the location of what numbered parallel, halfway between the equator and the North Pole?
+66. A monument in Perry, Maine, marks the location of what numbered parallel, halfway between the equator and the North Pole?

 Answer: 45th Parallel

-- Maine was admitted as a state in 1820 as part of a "Compromise" that admitted what other state to the union, maintaining the balance of free and slave states??
+67. Maine was admitted as a state in 1820 as part of a "Compromise" that admitted which other state to the union, maintaining the balance of free and slave states?

 Answer: Missouri